 Michelle is an active member of the American Library Association, the Association of College and Research Libraries, Library Leadership & Management Association, Florida Chapter of the Association of College and Research Libraries, and the Florida Library Association.

-Her current research interests are tutoring and other academic services in academic libraries, and the social impact of library services on undergraduate academic success and retention.
+Her current research interests are social and academic services in academic libraries, distance learning, and the impact of library services on undergraduate academic success and retention.

 As the Undergraduate Services Instructional Librarian, Jacque Druash is responsible for presenting to ENC 1101 and ENC 1102 classes and responding to requests for undergraduate research consultations.
 She is liaison to the College of Nursing.